 And, here’s a warning you can’t miss: use extreme caution when working with hot isomalt!

 Pay extremely careful attention while heating and working with isomalt, as it can get very, very hot.
 Here are a few important isomalt reminders and tips:

 - Always use heat protection, including heat-proof gloves, a thick, long-sleeved shirt, and even eye goggles (if you don’t have any, glasses/sunglasses can work in a pinch!)

 - Work in a quiet, neat environment, away from any children or pets.

 - Carefully watch for any stray drips, and only pour isomalt from one “spout” of the container in which you melt it (otherwise, you can mistakenly pick the container up and place your finger on a hot drip of sugar!)

-Now that that’s out of the way, peruse the materials list to make sure you have everything you need, then scroll down for the full tutorial instructions!
+Now that that’s out of the way, peruse the materials list to make sure you have everything you need, then scroll down for the full tutorial video and instructions!

 I’ve included links (affiliate) to the items I use for your easy shopping reference!

 - Plastic wrap (I use the Kirkland Stretch-Tite, but any brand will do)